SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 .. syntax-grammar::

-    Grammar of a variable-binding pattern
+    Grammar of a value-binding pattern

-    variable-binding-pattern --> ``var`` pattern
-    variable-binding-pattern --> ``let`` pattern
+    value-binding-pattern --> ``var`` pattern | ``let`` pattern

 ..
-NOTE: We chose to call this "variable-binding pattern"
+NOTE: We chose to call this "value-binding pattern"
     instead of "variable pattern",
-    because it's a pattern that binds variables, not a pattern that varies.
+    because it's a pattern that binds values to either variables or constants, not a pattern that varies.
     "Variable pattern" is ambiguous between those two meanings.

 .. _Patterns_ExpressionPattern: